isomerpages/moh-bioethics/_asian-bioethics-network/Introduction.md

 2. To facilitate sharing of bioethics resources and programmes and to exchange information and knowledge among the countries; and
 3. To ensure that the value and importance of bioethics are carried into future generations

-The ABN aims to be collaborative and complement the WHO's Asia-Pacific National Ethics Committee (APNEC) network as well as UNESCO's Bioethics Programme in providing a platform for Asian countries to share ethical views from their unique cultural perspectives and discuss collaborations with one another.
+The ABN aims to be collaborative and complements the WHO's Asia-Pacific National Ethics Committee (APNEC) network as well as UNESCO's Bioethics Programme in providing a platform for Asian countries to share ethical views from their unique cultural perspectives and discuss collaborations with one another.

 ### **Plans for 2022**